Arturo Matte

-Arturo Matte Larraín (Santiago, 5 June 1893 – Santiago, 9 April 1980) was a Chilean lawyer, educator, businessman, and politician affiliated with the Liberal Party.
+Arturo Matte Larraín (5 June 1893 – 9 April 1980) was a Chilean lawyer, educator, businessman, and politician affiliated with the Liberal Party.

 He served as Mayor of Buin (1918–1923), Minister of Finance (1943–1944) under President Juan Antonio Ríos, and Senator for Santiago (1951–1957).

 Biography

 Family and education

 Born in Santiago on 5 June 1893, he was the fourth of eleven children of businessman Domingo Matte Pérez and Javiera Larraín Bulnes, granddaughter of Manuel Bulnes and great-granddaughter of Francisco Antonio Pinto.

-He studied at the German School of Santiago and at the Instituto Nacional.
-He graduated from the University of Chile School of Law in 1916 with the thesis *La Alianza Liberal de 1875*.
+He studied at the Deutsche Schule Santiago and at the Instituto Nacional.
+He graduated from the University of Chile School of Law in 1916 with the thesis La Alianza Liberal de 1875.

-He married Esther Alessandri Rodríguez on 18 May 1918, daughter of President Arturo Alessandri Palma and First Lady Rosa Ester Rodríguez Velasco.
+He married Esther Alessandri Rodríguez, daughter of President Arturo Alessandri Palma and First Lady Rosa Rodríguez, on 18 May 1918.
 They had six children, among them writer Ester Matte Alessandri and publisher Arturo Matte Alessandri.